PU-Transformer: Point Cloud Upsampling Transformer

-\textbf{Point Cloud Upsampling:} Despite the fact that current point cloud research in low-level vision~\cite{yu2018pu, yuan2018pcn} is less active than that in high-level analysis~\cite{qi2017pointnet, hu2020randla, qi2019deep}, there exist many outstanding works that have contributed significant developments to the point cloud upsampling task.
-To be specific, PU-Net~\cite{yu2018pu} is a pioneering work that introduced CNNs to point cloud upsampling based on a PointNet++~\cite{qi2017pointnet++} like backbone.
+\textbf{Point Cloud Upsampling:} Despite the fact that current point cloud research in low-level vision~\cite{yu2018pu,yuan2018pcn} is less active than that in high-level analysis~\cite{qi2017pointnet,hu2020randla,qi2019deep}, there exists many outstanding works that have contributed significant developments to the point cloud upsampling task.
+To be specific, PU-Net~\cite{yu2018pu} is a pioneering work that introduced CNNs to point cloud upsampling based on a PointNet++~\cite{qi2017pointnet++} backbone.
 Later, MPU~\cite{yifan2019patch} proposed a patch-based upsampling pipeline, which can flexibly upsample the point cloud patches with rich local details.
 In addition, PU-GAN~\cite{li2019pu} adopted the architecture of Generative Adversarial Networks~\cite{goodfellow2014generative} for the generation problem of high-resolution point clouds, while PUGeo-Net~\cite{qian2020pugeo} indicated a promising combination of discrete differential geometry and deep learning.
-More recently, Dis-PU~\cite{li2021point} applies disentangled refinement units to gradually generate the high-quality point clouds from coarse ones, and PU-GCN~\cite{qian2021pu} achieves good upsampling performance by using graph-based constructions~\cite{wang2019dynamic} in the network.
-As the first work that leverages the powerful transformer structure for point cloud upsampling, we hope that our PU-Transformer attracts more research interest and inspires future work in relevant topics.
+More recently, Dis-PU~\cite{li2021point} applies disentangled refinement units to gradually generate the high-quality point clouds from coarse ones, and PU-GCN~\cite{qian2021pu} achieves good upsampling performance by using graph-based network constructions~\cite{wang2019dynamic}.
+Moreover, there are some papers exploring \emph{flexible-scale} point cloud upsampling via meta-learning~\cite{ye2021meta}, self-supervised learning~\cite{zhao2021sspu}, decoupling ratio with network architecture~\cite{luo2021pu}, or interpolation~\cite{qian2021deep}, \etc~As the first work leveraging transformers for point cloud upsampling, we focus on the effectiveness of PU-Transformer in performing the fundamental \emph{fixed-scale} upsampling task, and expect to inspire more future work in relevant topics.